DennisFederico/cfk-sandbox/tls-basic/README.md

 | basic-c3-connect-secret | plain.txt | user-pass to Connect for C3 | [file](secrets/basic-c3-connect-secret.txt) |
 | basic-c3-ksqldb-secret | plain.txt | user-pass to ksqldb for C3 | [file](secrets/basic-c3-ksqldb-secret.txt) |

-Using the above table you can crate the needed secrets with the command below
+Using the above table you can create the needed secrets with the command below

 ```bash
 kubectl create secret generic <secret> \